choria-io/website/docs/content/autoagents/example/_index.md

  * The air quality is within parameters and the HVAC should be off - this we'll call *idle* state
  * The air quality is outside of parameters and the HVAC should be on - this we'll call the *running* state

-Lets think about the *transitions*, this is what triggers the HVAC to go off and on and so forth:
+Let's think about the *transitions*, this is what triggers the HVAC to go off and on and so forth:

  * If at any point the *hvac.json* goes missing we need to move to the *unknown* state, we'll trigger the *variables_unknown* transition
  * If at any point the *hvac.json* changes, we will move to idle state and measure the values, we'll trigger the *variables_changed* transition to achieve this